hojunJang17/KoreanSpacing_BiLSTM-CRF/README.md

 ## Before training & evaluating

-Data size of pickles which were saving data, vocabs were too big to upload in my git repository.
+Data size of pickles which were saving data and vocabs were too big to upload in my git repository.
 1. Make "./dataset" directory for saving data and vocabs.
 2. Run "build_dataset.py"